davidlacho/German-English-Translator/README.md

 ## 🖥 Usage:

+### For Translations:

-1. Run the script with `node <filename>.js`.
+1. Run the script with `node translation.js`.
 2. If you haven't hard-coded your OpenAI API key in the script, you'll be prompted to enter it.
-3. You will then be presented with three choices:
-   - `word`: Enter a German word for translation.
-   - `sentence`: Enter a German sentence for translation.
-   - `exit`: Exit the application.
-4. Based on your choice, input the German word or sentence.
-5. The translation will be fetched and displayed.
-You'll have an option to confirm if the translation is correct.
-6. If the translation is not correct, you can provide the correct one.
-7. The entry will then be saved to a markdown file (`wordlist.md` for words, `sentences.md` for sentences).
-8. If an entry already exists in the markdown file, you will be asked if you want to overwrite it.
+3. Follow the on-screen prompts to get translations.

+### For Flashcards:

+1. Run the script with `node flashcard.js`.
+2. The script will randomly display either German or English words or sentences from your markdown files.
+3. Say the translation out loud and press any key when you're ready to see the correct answer.
+4. You can continue with more flashcards or type "quit" to exit.

 ## 📝 Notes: